Lock bumping - your home isn't safe

 Again, without delving too deep into specifics, the technique involves sliding the 'bump key' into the lock and giving it a thump.
 The tumblers inside will align, you give the key a turn, and quicker than you can say 'where's my DVD player?' the thieves are in to your home and ripping you off.
 The video below is quite scary, and shows you just how easy it really is.

 Scared?
 You should be.
 So, how do you protect yourself?

 Fortunately, Lock Bumping does have counter measures.
 And believe it or not, more expensive locks are actually more vulnerable and open to attack.
 Because they are more precisely machined, expensive locks will turn more easily after a bump.
 The same goes for locks made of hardened steel, as they will sustain less damage during a bump.
 A cheaper lock may not withstand the force of the knock and refuse to turn.

 They do exist.
 They range in price from just under $100 to, well, several hundred dollars.
 But when you consider the financial costs of replacing your valuables or your identity, that's not so bad really.

-he most affordable bump-proof lock I discovered was at a site called wholesalelocks.com.
-Their Bump-roof BiLock can be found here and it looks like it's tough as nails.
+The most affordable bump-proof lock I discovered was at a site called wholesalelocks.com.
+Their Bump-roof BiLock looks like it's tough as nails.
 That's one serious looking lock.
 Other bump-proof locks that I've found, although not quite as affordable, include Medeco , Videx Cyberlocks , Mul-T-Lock , and GoKeyless .
 I'm sure there are a few other secure locks on the market too.
 Just pop down to your local DIY store and ask if they have any Bump-Proof locks.
 If they don't (which is likely) they can certainly point you in the direction of someone who does sell them.